Leihyn/STAKING1/README.md

 # Staking and Token Contracts

 This project consists of two main contracts:
-- **Token Contract**: Implements an ERC-20 token with a capped maximum supply.
+- Token Contract: Implements an ERC-20 token with a capped maximum supply.
-- **Staking Contract**: Enables users to stake tokens, withdraw them, and claim rewards based on a fixed reward rate.
+- Staking Contract: Enables users to stake tokens, withdraw them, and claim rewards based on a fixed reward rate.

 Additionally, a **Foundry script** is provided to deploy both the `Token` and `Staking` contracts.

 ## Features

 ### Token Contract (`Token.sol`)
-- **ERC-20 Token**: Implements the ERC-20 standard using OpenZeppelin.
+- ERC-20 Token: Implements the ERC-20 standard using OpenZeppelin.
-- **Max Supply**: A fixed total supply is minted during contract deployment.
+- Max Supply: A fixed total supply is minted during contract deployment.
-- **Minting**: The `Token` contract mints the total supply to the owner's address during deployment.
+- Minting: The `Token` contract mints the total supply to the owner's address during deployment.

 ### Staking Contract (`Staking.sol`)
-- **Stake Tokens**: Users can lock their tokens into the contract to earn rewards over time.
+- Stake Tokens: Users can lock their tokens into the contract to earn rewards over time.
-- **Withdraw Tokens**: Users can unlock and withdraw their staked tokens at any time.
+- Withdraw Tokens: Users can unlock and withdraw their staked tokens at any time.
-- **Claim Rewards**: Users can claim their earned reward tokens.
+- Claim Rewards: Users can claim their earned reward tokens.
-- **Reward Mechanism**: Rewards are distributed at a fixed rate using a custom calculation.
+- Reward Mechanism: Rewards are distributed at a fixed rate using a custom calculation.

 ## Contracts Overview